 - 8-10 certified gluten-free candy canes

-- In a double boiler on low/medium heat melt the chocolate.
+- In a double boiler on low/medium heat melt down the chocolate.
 Once the chocolate is semi-melted add coconut oil and mix thoroughly.
 Mix in some of the crushed peppermint bark pieces.

 - Once mixed, reduce temperature to low heat.
 Line a baking tray with parchment paper and grease with coconut oil.